surf-visualization/blospray/readme.md

 * Unstructured volumes can only contain float values (i.e. not integers).
   See [here](https://github.com/ospray/ospray/issues/289)

+* OSPRay meshes are either pure-triangle, pure-quad or subdivision meshes.
+  The latter can mix polygons of different numbers of vertices.

 * The OSPRay *orthographic* camera does not support depth-of-field